-Eslami's trial began on October 20, 2020, in Branch 15 of the Islamic Revolutionary Court of Tehran.
-He was tried before Tehran Revolutionary Court Judge Abolqassem Salavati, who is nicknamed "the Hanging Judge" or "the Judge of Death" for imposing harsh sentences in political cases.
+Eslami's trial began on October 20, 2020, in Branch 15 of Tehran's Islamic Revolutionary Court.
+He was tried before Revolutionary Court Judge Abolgassem Salavati, who is nicknamed "the Hanging Judge" or "the Judge of Death" for imposing harsh sentences in political cases.